Levani1111/Angular-Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-This is a Tic-Tac-Toe game I developed using Angular v 11.2.9  It allows players to compete against each other and the board responds to each players move.
+This is a Tic-Tac-Toe game I developed using Angular.
+It allows players to compete against each other and the board responds to each players move.

 ## Technologies
 * Angular